 His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms, according to his eternal purpose that he accomplished in Christ Jesus our Lord.
 (Ephesians 3:10-11 NIV)

 It has something to do with him using the church to demonstrate his wisdom.
-But, he is facing some resistance for spiritual forces.
+But, he is facing some resistance from spiritual forces.
 There is a war going on whether we realize it or not.

 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
 (Ephesians 6:12 NIV)